Add Math Equations to PowerPoint Presentations in C#

 Overview

-In PowerPoint, it is possible to write a math equation or formula and display it in the presentation.
-To do that, various mathematical symbols are represented in PowerPoint and can be added to the text or equation.
-For that, the math equations constructor is used in PowerPoint, which helps to create complex formulas like:
+In PowerPoint, you can write a math equation or formula and display it in your presentation.
+Various mathematical symbols are available and can be added to text or equations.
+The math equations constructor is used to create complex formulas like:

 - Limits and log functions